 Sometimes act as the discharge point of a drainage system, opening easily when needed to allow water to flow freely from the pipe and away from structural foundations.
-The patented spring-loaded cap opens with the hydrostatic pressure of water flowing through the drain pipe, then closes as the flow diminishes.
+The patented spring-loaded cap opens with the hydrostatic pressure of water flowing through the drainpipe, then closes as the flow diminishes.

 A wall designed to hold or retain soil.
-It is typically used in home construction where large quantities of fill dirt is used to “level” a construction pad site.
+It is typically used in home construction where large quantities of fill dirt are used to “level” a construction pad site.
 Without a retaining wall to support the fill dirt, the foundation would be undermined by soil erosion or slumping.
 The addition of a French Drain at the base of a retaining wall is often necessary to reduce hydrostatic pressure on the wall system.

 The act of cutting off the roots of trees that are growing near a foundation and installing a barrier to prevent their reestablishment in the area where they are not desired is called installing a root barrier.
 Theoretically, a root barrier can minimize the amount of moisture loss from the soil to the root system.

-This is a pump used to remove water that has accumulated in a water collecting sump.
+This is a pump used to remove water that has accumulated in a water-collecting sump.
 Sump pump systems are used when a drainage system (French or Surface) is unable to be discharged with gravity alone.
 In that case, water is channeled to a collection area known as a sump.
 Once the collection water reaches a certain volume a submersible pump is used to pump the water away.

 Drainage swales also play a role in residential rainwater, directing water from downspouts or driveway run-off to a yard drain or street storm drain.
-Like agricultural ditches, drainage swales not only safely control water flows, but carry with them fertilizers and other pollutants from your roof, lawn and gardens.
+Like agricultural ditches, drainage swales not only safely control water flows, but carry with them fertilizers and other pollutants from your roof, lawn, and gardens.